 Instructions

-- In a large bowl, cream the softened butter with the granulated sugar and egg yolk.
-Use an electric mixer.
+- In a large bowl, cream 3/4 stick unsalted butter, softened, with 1/3 cup granulated sugar and 1 egg yolk.
+Use an electric mixer with paddle or whisk attachement.

-- Add the dry ingredients: flour mixed with baking soda, cocoa powder, then vanilla paste, and coconut.
+- Add the dry ingredients: 3/4 cup all-purpose flour mixed with 1/4 teaspoon baking soda, 1 1/2 tablespoons dark cocoa powder, then 1/2 teaspoon vanilla paste, and 2/3 cup shredded coconut.

 - First, mix all the ingredients in a bowl using a spatula.
-Then dump everything out onto work surface and make a soft dough by hand.
+Then dump the mixture onto your work surface and knead it by hand until it forms a soft dough.

-- Scoop out equal-sized pieces of dough (about a small tablespoon of dough) and roll them into a one-inch ball between your palms.
-Flatten small balls slightly and place them on a baking sheet.
+- Scoop out equal-sized pieces of dough, about a small tablespoon each, and roll them into one-inch balls between your palms.
+Slightly flatten the balls and place them on a baking sheet.

-- Continue like this until you have used up all the dough.
-Leave some space between the dough balls when you place them on the baking sheet.
-Flatten each biscuit further with a fork.
-This will also create a simple pattern on the biscuits' surface.
+- Continue this process until all the dough is used up, leaving some space between the dough balls on the baking sheet.
+Flatten each biscuit further with a fork, creating a simple stripped pattern on the surface.

-- Preheat oven to 340°F (170°C).
-Place the baking sheet with biscuits in the center of the oven on a wire rack.
-Let bake for 10 minutes.
+- Preheat the oven to 340 °F. Place the baking sheet of the biscuits in the oven and bake for 10 minutes.

 Notes

-- STORAGE: On the first day the coconut biscuits are tender, the next days they start to soften.
-If you have any leftovers, put them in an airtight container and store them in a cool, dry place.
-Biscuits stored in this way will keep for 3-4 weeks.
+- STORAGE: On the first day, the coconut biscuits are tender, but they start to soften in the following days.
+If you have any leftovers, place them in an airtight container and store them in a cool, dry place.
+Biscuits stored this way will keep for 3-4 weeks.

 Anne